 Also Fin and Munch.
 When Munch gets shot in the ass, Fin brings him his favorite milkshake and says he's glad Munch pulled through.
 Doesn't stop Fin from joking about the situation in a later episode, though.

 Basil throwing a surprise anniversary party for Sybil in Fawlty Towers.
 The trope name was even mentioned by the actress of Sybil in the DVD extras.

-In Doctor Who, River Song and the Doctor can get this vibe, since especially in some of the Doctor's earlier meetings with her, he spent a lot of it directing insults at her and feeling out-of-sorts.
+River Song and the Doctor can get this vibe, since especially in some of the Doctor's earlier meetings with her, he spent a lot of it directing insults at her and feeling out-of-sorts.

 "Let's Kill Hitler" is loaded with these moments for the Doctor and River, despite the fact that she's technically not even there.
 Early in the episode, the Doctor keeps making reference to River and from this, a new character immediately picks up on how much he really cares about her.
 And then, when dying, he gives Melody a message to give River and her response is "I think she knows."
 Made all the more poignant by the fact that Melody discovers a few moments later that she is, or will become, River.

 Later versions of River and the Doctor.
 The two flirt, fight and she even claims she "hates [you]"; he knows better and flirts, fights and tells her that she doesn't, even checking out her ass in Angels of Manhattan.